GUNACHAND-09/COIT20252---Business-Process-Management/README.md

 ## Introduction

-Business Process Management is an approach that organisation adopt to discover, analyse, design, improve and control
+Business Process Management is an approach that organisation adopt to discover, analyse, design, improve and control business processes.
+Process management enables organisations to gain insight into their way of doing things and help improve their efficiency and performance.
+Business process management involves people, technology and methodology.
+Effective process management enables organisations to cope with changes and align their activities with their strategic business objectives.

 ## e-portfolio 1 - Process Analysis